ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 ### Who do you think is the intended audience for this?
 1. "People looking for proof of wage inequality based on gender, and economists."
 2. "Law makers and those in academia and policy makers."
-3. "Policy maker-Senator or I can see it being used in social research or in petitions to mandate certain policies."
+3. "Policy makers (Eg. Senator) or I can see it being used in social research or in petitions to mandate certain policies."

 ### Is there anything you would change or do differently?
 1. "I would probably provide a few examples of industries."
 2. "I don't understand the filter and would make sure even the bars are the same thickness in the wireframe so that nothing is misinterpreted."
-3. "I would turn off filter initially."
+3. "I would turn off the filter initially."

 ## 2.5 Step five: Build your solution
 The exercise of critiquing the visualization helped me immensely when it came to deconstructing it.
 It helped me gauge what worked and enhanced it while also figuring out those aspects of it which need to be reconsidered.
 What I learnt is that fancy visualizations don't often work.
 They can be cluttered and can at times complicate data which can easily be represented by simple graphs with no ambiguity.